naught101/rules/source/quickstart.rst

 Mulligan
 ~~~~~~~~
-At the start of a player's first turn he is allowed to :term:`mulligan` as many
+At the start of a match, each player is allowed to :term:`mulligan` as many
-times as he wishes and is able.
+times as he desires.

 .. glossary::
    mulligan
       To mulligan means to shuffle the cards drawn back into the deck and draw
       the appropriate amount of cards.
 During the first mulligan, the